DavidSWu147/zjmj/README.md

 # zjmj — Zung Jung Mahjong

 A web app for playing the Zung Jung (中庸) variation of Mahjong online.
-Four players to a room, Tenhou-inspired minimalist interface.
-Version 0.0.
+Four players to a room, Tenhou-inspired minimalist interface. ~~Version 0.0.~~ Now moving towards Version 0.1

 ## Structure